-Are you hesitant to buy the Steam Deck because of its long wait list?
+Are you hesitant to buy the Steam Deck for whatever reason and looking for alternative handheld gaming devices?
 In this guide, I’ll show you the best Steam Deck Alternatives that you can buy instead.

 All of the alternatives below are just as portable!